 The second type of credit is installment based, where you are required to pay off the outstanding balance in monthly installments for a fixed period.
 Part of the payment goes towards interest, and the other part is used to repay the principal amount.
 The total amount that you are required to pay for the duration of the loan is fixed.

 The interest rate is generally higher for revolving credit than fixed installment-based loans.
 Mortgage payments or your mobile carrier’s monthly payments are good examples of installment-based credit.

 Credit debt that is used to buy assets like a car or home is considered good debt.
 Credit balances that are used to purchase items like groceries, clothing and fashion accessories are regarded as bad kinds of debt.
 Good debt has a lesser negative effect on your credit score than bad kind of debt.

 FICO score is based on 10% on the type of debt.

 Another factor that affects your score is the number of inquiries you make for credit.
 Every time you try to get a new loan, your lender makes a check against your card.
 This check becomes a permanent part of your card’s history.

-One or two inquires once in a while do not affect the score by much.
+One or two inquiries once in a while do not affect the score by much.
 However, if you make five or six checks in a short time, let’s say three months, it can indicate that you may be facing some financial problems.
-Credit ranking agencies flag it as a negative and your credit score can go down, even if all your credit applications are approved.
+Credit ranking agencies flag it as a negative, and your credit score can go down, even if all your credit applications are approved.

 What happens when your request for credit is declined?
 If the loan is denied for any reason, your score drops right away because you are deemed a high-risk borrower right away.